Quandela/Perceval/docs/source/reference/components/circuit.rst

 2.53

 .. note::
-  The :code:`assign` argument of :meth:`compute_unitary()` does exactly that.
+  The :code:`assign` argument of :meth:`compute_unitary()` does exactly that if you want to compute the unitary with values.
+  Beware however that this has the side-effect of changing the values of the parameters even outside :meth:`compute_unitary()`.
+  You can remove the values for the variable parameters to get back sympy expressions using the circuit's :meth:`reset_parameters()` method.

 The names of the parameters can be obtained using the :meth:`params` property.
 Note that this includes the fixed parameters if there are any.

 To get the :code:`Parameter` itself, there are three ways:

-- use the :meth:`param` method that allows using one parameter name to get it.
+- use the :meth:`param()` method that allows using one parameter name to get it.
-- use the :meth:`get_parameters` method that gives all the parameters defined by the arguments (variable or all, with or without expressions).
+- use the :meth:`get_parameters()` method that gives all the parameters defined by the arguments (variable or all, with or without expressions).
 This is the preferred method for getting all parameters.
 - use the :meth:`vars` property to get a dictionary mapping the name of the variable parameters and their instances.

 .. autoclass:: perceval.components.linear_circuit.Circuit
    :members: